Insurance (Cancellation, Medical, Auto)

 Some of our customers have also used this company.
 I believe they represent HDI Seguros.
 I believe they also have no cap on labor rates, but you have to check.

 Some policies provide medical evacuation services.
 Check where they evacuate you to, especially if you are Canadian.
 You do not want to be evacuated to a US hospital, unless you have good travel insurance.
 This is one prime reason I personally prefer Lewis & Lewis as they offer evacuation to Vancouver.
 BC.
-Even if you are a Canadian from the east, at least you will be in a Canadian hospital where chances are your provincial medical will pick up the tab.
+The other locations are San Diego or Houston.
+Now I have no idea of how good this is, it is based in Mexico, and I have no idea what their criteria are for evacuation.
+You may want to consider another company https://medevacglobal.com/ for just evacuation insurance.
+They will fly you to any hospital you wish and I get the impression they will do it with any condition a doctor recommends you be taken home.
+They are actually quite reasonable.

 Extending existing car insurance policies